 History behind the Celebration of Dussehra

 To truly comprehend the significance of Dussehra, we must delve into Hindu mythology, as documented in our ancient scriptures like the Puranas.
 The tale unfolds with the demon Mahishasura, an evil minotaur, receiving a boon from Lord Brahma, which grants him immunity from being killed by any male in the universe.
 Disregarding females as a potential threat, he exploited his newfound power to launch an assault on heaven, nearly defeating all the gods.
 To counter this menace, the gods turned to Adi Shakti, the female goddess of power, who assumed the form of Devi Durga with her ten arms.
 It took ten days of intense battle, putting the survival of every being in the universe at stake, but eventually, Devi, the Goddess, emerged victorious.
 The simple conclusion: “Good always triumphs over evil.”
 Yet, there is more to it.
-Dussehra exemplifies ultimate women empowerment.
-Maybe, to prove this, a part of the ritual is ‘Kumari Puja’, where a girl under the age of ten years is chosen by the Hindu purohit so that she can be worshipped as a Goddess.
+Dussehra exemplifies ultimate women’s empowerment.
+Perhaps to prove this, a part of the ritual is the ‘Kumari Puja’, where a girl under the age of ten is chosen by the Hindu purohit to be worshipped as a Goddess.

 The significance of Dussehra